Skip to main content Skip to footer

 Get to know the role

-As an NHS learning disability nurse, you'll work to improve the health and social inclusion of people in your care.
+As a learning disability nurse, you'll work to improve the health and social inclusion of people in your care.
 Using a diverse range of skills and communication techniques, you'll work with individuals to help them express their needs.

+Have you cared for a relative or worked in a caregiving role?
 You may already have the right experience to start a career as a learning disability nurse.
-You might have cared for a relative or worked in a caregiving role.
-This experience will help you to support people with learning disabilities to be more independent.
+This experience will help you support people with learning disabilities in becoming more independent.

-You'll build long-lasting relationships with patients and their families.
-It's one of the most rewarding aspects of the role.
+You'll also build long-lasting relationships with patients and their families.
+It's one of the most rewarding things about the role.

-As a learning disability nurse you are a highly skilled professional who has responsibility for the decisions you make within your role.
+As a learning disability nurse, you’ll be a highly skilled professional who is responsible for the decisions made in your role.

 Your main tasks could include: